prenatal multivitamins (cont.)

 IN THIS ARTICLE

-- What are the possible side effects of prenatal vitamins?
+- What are the possible side effects of prenatal multivitamins?

-- What is the most important information I should know about prenatal vitamins?
+- What is the most important information I should know about prenatal multivitamins?

-- What should I discuss with my healthcare provider before taking prenatal vitamins?
+- What should I discuss with my healthcare provider before taking prenatal multivitamins?

 - What happens if I miss a dose?

 - What should I avoid while taking prenatal multivitamins?

 - What other drugs will affect prenatal multivitamins?